 THE RESPONSIBILITIES OF MEMBERSHIP

 Being involved with SOIL is a big commitment with big benefits.
-We need innovative, dynamic people who are self directed to be active in gallery operations, events and projects.
+We need innovative, dynamic and self-directed people willing to be active in gallery operations, events, and projects.
 Each member holds various responsibilities on a committee within a democratic, non-hierarchical structure.
-Are you able to confidently commit to the following
+Are you able to confidently commit to the following?

 - Commit to being a SOIL member for at least one year.

 When members join, they commit to at least one year (many of us stay much longer!).
 If you are not able to commit for a year, please do not apply.
 If a member foresees or ends up being absent 3 or more months, a statement of sabbatical or resignation must be provided.

 SOIL is run by artist members.
 We meet every three weeks on Monday from 7pm – 9pm.
 This is our decision-making time where we discuss gallery issues, concerns and projects.
 Attendance is important.
 If you miss a meeting, you are responsible for reading meeting minutes, which are e-mailed and archived online.

 - Sit the gallery once a month for a 5-hour period from 12pm-5pm.